-- An additional funding of 40% to micro and tiny enterprise having verified consumption of HCFC-141b at or lower than 5 MT, over the approved Cost Effectiveness threshold - b) Fixed funding for extremely tiny enterprises below benchmark consumption threshold transitioning low GWP alternatives blowing agents in order to allow proper delivery of technical assistance - c) The number of milestones were rationalized to suit the MSME segment.
-Accordingly, for MSME enterprises there are three milestones and one physical site verification for small enterprises (?
-5 MT but more than 1 MT) and two milestones and one physical site verification for micro and tiny enterprises (less than 1 MT).
+- b) Fixed funding for extremely tiny enterprises below benchmark consumption threshold transitioning low GWP alternatives blowing agents in order to allow proper delivery of technical assistance - c) The number of milestones were rationalized to suit the MSME segment.
+Accordingly, for MSME enterprises there are three milestones and one physical site verification for small enterprises (upto 5 MT but more than 1 MT) and two milestones and one physical site verification for micro and tiny enterprises (less than 1 MT).